SravanRajupalem/FootballPredictions/README.rst

 - VSCode is the code-editor employed since it allows the connection of the GitHub repository as well as working cooperatively in real-time.
 - Jupyter notebooks is the interface used to write, read and produce all scripts for data scrapping, manipulation, visualizations, and creation of all Machine Learning models.
-- Google Drive has been mirrored into our local machines in order to read and write large files through VSCode since our GitHub repository had a limited capacity.
+- Google Drive has been mirrored into our local machines to read and write large files through VSCode since our GitHub repository had a limited capacity.
 - An Amazon Web Services (AWS) environment had been generated and linked to VSCode in order to increase computational power and be more productive when building applications that come at a high cost; our local machines experienced multiple memory timeouts and limitations.